Health Policy Centre

 The COVID-19 Analytics Unit was established in the Health Policy Centre to provide timely, evidence-based advice to assist the Chief Public Health Officer and support South Australia’s responses to COVID-19 in 2021.

 The unit also delivers modelling to inform policy, in partnership with expert modellers at the University of Adelaide.
 This was an extension of work commenced at the beginning of the pandemic in 2020, when the Health Policy Centre worked in partnership with the Commission on Excellence and Innovation in Health, with the support of Health Translation SA, to deliver rapid evidence syntheses to assist in state and national responses to COVID-19.
-The COVID-19 Analytics Unit is comprised of Professor Caroline Miller, Dr Joanne Dono and Professor Steve Wesselingh.
+The COVID-19 Analytics Unit was comprised of Professor Caroline Miller, Dr Joanne Dono, Professor Steve Wesselingh and Professor Josh Ross.

 Funders